nessli420/aurora/README.md

 - List collaborations under each artist.
 Choose which characters or words separate names.
 - Listen to internet radio and podcasts, or add your own radio stream.

-### Playback
+### The everyday comforts

 - Gapless playback, crossfade, repeat, shuffle, and an editable queue saved for each account.
+- Lyrics in the player, with synchronized words when timed lyrics are available.
-- Lyrics, speed and pitch controls, silence skipping, and volume leveling between tracks.
+- Speed and pitch controls, silence skipping, and volume leveling between tracks.
 - A sleep timer and a music alarm with its own settings page.
 - Automatic transitions between tracks with **Mix**, plus **Mix Studio** for editing them.
 - Optional vocal or backing-track separation in Mix Studio.
 Processing runs on your phone after a one-time model download.